 Non-student spouses, faculty, and staff must purchase a membership or guest pass to the Recreation Complex and/or Natatorium for intramural activities held in these areas.
 This membership card must be shown for admittance to the Rec Complex or Natatorium.

-1. A player may compete on only one men's or women's team.
-A player may also compete on one co-rec team in the same sport.
+1. A player may compete on only one non-co-rec and one co-rec team in the same sport.
 Individuals who play on two teams in the same division or play under an assumed name are barred from competition in that sport.
 Teams using players deemed ineligible for any reason will have a forfeit recorded against them for that contest.

 2. If a player is on the roster of two teams and plays for both teams, the first team played for is considered the legal team.
 The second team forfeits all the games in which he or she participated.
 A game forfeited prior to the start of play will not be considered a participation for any player.
 A game forfeited for any reason after the start of play will be considered a participation.

-3. A member of a team in one division may not change to another team in the same division or another division after he or she has played in a game for that team in that particular sport.
+3. A member of a team may not change to another team after he or she has played in a game for that team in that particular sport.
 Violation of this rule by the player brings automatic suspension in that sport for the remainder of the season.
 The team the individual switched to will be required to forfeit all games in which that player participated.

-4. All participants in intramural team sport activities must present and show their valid student ID to the game officials prior to participating in any contest.
-Faculty/staff must show their current facility use card for indoor activities or valid faculty/staff ID or current facility use card for outdoor activities.
+4. All participants in intramural team sport activities must present and show their valid student or faculty-staff ID card to the game officials prior to participating in any contest.

 Those participants without their valid ID cards will not be allowed to participate in the contest until this card is shown.
 This will be in effect for the team sports of flag football, soccer, volleyball, basketball, indoor soccer, softball, inner tube water polo, and ultimate.

 Team captains or representatives will sign up all players prior to the contest starting.
 After sign-up on the scorecard, the officials will request that each person present their ID.
 If a false ID is used, it will be confiscated and the participant will be removed from the premises.
-The team will be penalized at the start of that game with a technical foul in basketball, a 15-yard penalty in flag football, a team yellow card in soccer, a point/sideout in volleyball, and automatic first out in softball.
 The team will be placed on intramural probation for the remainder of that sports season.
 The player using the false ID will be removed from the facility and will not be able to participate in intramurals again until after meeting with the intramural director.